Sigmmma/c20/src/content/h3/tools/h3-ek/h3-standalone-build/readme.md

 ; load tags\levels\solo\040_voi\040_voi.scenario:
 game_start levels\solo\040_voi\040_voi
 ```

+If you want to load an stock scenario it might be easier to use the debug menu.

 Once you are in-game you can change the map using the [console][developer-console].
 If you modify tags for the currently loaded map it will be automatically reloaded.
 You do not need to do anything to enable this behaviour, just edit and let it reload!
 Major changes might result in the map/game reset, minor changes should be seamless apart from a loading screen.